MileHacker Logo

 • Download and set up all your essential apps (VPN, WeChat, Alipay, Didi, Baidu Maps navigation) Before you arrive in China.

-• NordVPN for accessing blocked international websites and apps (Google, Facebook, Instagram, WhatsApp).
+• NordVPN for getting to blocked international websites and apps (Google, Facebook, Instagram, WhatsApp).

-• Set up WeChat Pay and Alipay with a linked international credit card (if possible) upon arrival.
+• Set up WeChat Pay and Alipay with a linked international credit card (when possible) upon arrival.

 • Download translation apps (Pleco, Google Translate offline pack) and save your hotel address in Chinese.